aeternity/tutorials/forgae-shape-vue-command.md

 ## Forgae shape command
 ```
-forgae shape [name]
+forgae shape [ vue | react | angular ]
 ```
+- [ react | angular ] - coming soon
-- name - Specifies the name of the framework or library that the project will be build up.
-Choices: vue - shapes boilerplate containing ready to use aepp with Vue.js front-end and forgae project.
+- [ vue | react | angular ] - Specifies the name of the framework or library that the project will be build up.
+- vue - shapes boilerplate containing ready to use aepp with Vue.js front-end and forgae project.
 First, open your terminal, create a new directory ```vue-shape``` and bootstrap new **forgae vue shape** project:
 ```
 mkdir vue-shape